mocks-server/website/docs/advanced-programmatic-usage.md

 * `serverError`.
 If mock http server throws an unexpected error, it is available at this getter.
 * `behaviors`.
 Returns methods and getters related to currently available behaviors.
   * `count`.
 Getter returning total number of behaviors available.
+  * `collection`.
+Collection of behaviors instances.
   * `ids`.
-Getter returning an array with all behavior ids.
+Getter returning an array with all behaviors ids.
   * `current`.
 Getter returning current active behavior.
   * `currentId`.
-Getter returning id of the current active behavior.
+Getter returning the id of the current active behavior.
-  * `collection`.
-Collection of behaviors instances.
 * `fixtures`.
 Returns methods and getters related to currently available fixtures.
   * `count`.
 Getter returning total number of fixtures available.
   * `collection`.
 Collection of fixtures instances.